 As an avid gardener, I was excited to see some of my gardens shown on TV.

-I love spending time working in the beds and it was really fun to see it from the viewer’s perspective.
+I love spending time working in the beds and it was really fun to see the gardens from the viewer’s perspective in the actual episode.

-The moment they arrived from school, they were mic’d up and ready to go.
+The moment they arrived home from school, they were mic’d up and ready to go.

 We filmed at a few locations in our hometown so we couldn’t wait to see what clips would make the show.